-The Regional Council has approved the Bay of Plenty Regional Land Transport Plan 2018 and it has been submitted to the NZ Transport Agency as an input into the National Land Transport Programme 2018-21.
+The approved Bay of Plenty Regional Land Transport Plan 2018 has been submitted to the NZ Transport Agency as an input into the National Land Transport Programme 2018-21.

 A working copy of the final plan is available below, along with seven deliberations papers that outline the recommendations made by the Regional Transport Committee and the reasons for those recommendations.

 Download the Regional Land Transport Plan Deliberations Papers:

 28 June 2018 – Final Plan approved and submitted to NZ Transport Agency